barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 Thanks
 --------------
-Thank you to Mika Weinstein, Caroline Chen, Nicole McAllister, Nick Beaudoin, and David Margolis for providing critical insights and perspectives that helped shape and hone this research.
+Thank you to Caroline Chen, Nicole McAllister, Nick Beaudoin, and David Margolis for providing critical insights and perspectives that helped shape and hone this research.

 Thank you also to the DC Metropolitan Police Department for making the [stop and frisk data](https://mpdc.dc.gov/publication/stop-and-frisk-data-and-explanatory-notes) used in this analysis readily available and accessible.
 We hope that you find the resources and labor necessary to collect and release the remaining data fields required by law.
 Thank you also to the DC Office of the Chief Technology Officer for making all of the geographical data used here accessible through the [DC OpenData Portal](http://opendata.dc.gov/).